jgathogo/Tizi-Tracker/DEPLOYMENT.md

-# Deploying Tizi Log to Your Phone
+# Deploying Tizi Tracker to Your Phone

-This guide covers multiple ways to access Tizi Log on your mobile device.
+This guide covers multiple ways to access Tizi Tracker on your mobile device.

 ## Option 1: Deploy to Vercel/Netlify (Recommended - Free & Easy)